 The strength of Elon's program is built upon a distinctive undergraduate curriculum that combines courses in the liberal arts and science with engineering courses beginning in the freshman year.
 By the time the students have completed three years at Elon and two years at an engineering school, they have exceptional career preparation distinguished by broad knowledge in their field and foundational skills essential to the workplace.

 Scholarships are available for outstanding students.
 A special application must be submitted with two letters of recommendation no later than January 10.
-Apply online or download the Engineering application via PDF.
+Apply online.
 Finalists are invited to campus for faculty interviews and a preview of the dual-degree engineering program.
-Two scholarships valued at $7,000 annually will be awarded.
+Two scholarships valued at $8,000 annually will be awarded.
 The engineering scholarship is in addition to other merit-based monies the student has received.